 Helpful, friendly people.
 Convenient online articles and books.
 A multimedia lab.
 Places to study for groups and for individuals.
 Coffee.
 Games.
 Current print books.
 Where can you find all of this great stuff?
 In the Dunbar Library!
 If you still think all libraries have to offer are dusty old books then come discover all the cool things the library offers you for work and for fun!

 Stop Searching and Start Finding

 Sorting through different information sources can be stressful.
-You’ve heard that using the library databases give you better results, but how do you find them?
-With the help of Jimmy Fallon and Jonah Hill, we’ll explore how to search the databases to find better results faster and easier.
+You’ve heard that using the library databases give you better results, but they can be confusing and overwhelming.
+In this workshop, we demystify databases and offer suggestions that will help you to find better results faster and easier.